nielsing/yar/README.md

 Yar searches for secrets either by regex, entropy or both, the choice is yours!
 Inspired by other git secret grabbers.

 ## Installation
-1. Make sure you have the GOPATH environemtn variable set in your preferred shell rc and that the $GOPATH/bin directory is in your PATH.
+1. Make sure you have the GOPATH environment variable set in your preferred shell rc and that the $GOPATH/bin directory is in your PATH.
 More info [here](https://golang.org/doc/code.html#GOPATH).
 2. You can install this by running `go get github.com/Furduhlutur/yar`
 3. Or you can download the latest release of Yar for your operating system [here](https://github.com/Furduhlutur/yar/releases).
 Just make sure you have the yarconfig.json file as well in $GOPATH/src/github.com/Furduhlutur/yar/config.